yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-setup.md

 Use the same version of YugabyteDB on both the source and target.

-When [upgrading universes](../../manage-deployments/upgrade-software-install/) in xCluster replication, you should upgrade and finalize the target universe before upgrading and finalizing the source universe.
+When [upgrading universes](../../../manage-deployments/upgrade-software-install/) in xCluster Replication, you should upgrade and finalize the target universe before upgrading and finalizing the source universe.

 If you upgrade and finalize the source universe first, replication may be paused automatically until both universes are finalized to the same software version.